How to Grow Your B2B eCommerce Business With Amazon Business

-Over the last couple of years, Walmart Marketplace has worked hard on becoming more user-friendly, incentivizing customers with free shipping on bigger orders, and increasing their catalog.
-This hard work has paid off and it’s now the third-largest marketplace in the US.
+Over the last couple of years, Walmart Marketplace has worked hard to become more user-friendly, incentivize customers with free shipping on larger orders, and increase its catalog.
+This hard work has paid off, and it’s now the third-largest marketplace in the US.

-Since 2016, Walmart Marketplace has acquired of few strategic eCommerce platforms to include under its umbrella, including Jet.com and Shoebuy.com, increasing their number of sellers to 33k by the end of 2019.
+Since 2016, Walmart Marketplace has acquired a few strategic eCommerce platforms under its umbrella, including Jet.com and Shoebuy.com, increasing their number of sellers to 33k by the end of 2019.

-Add that to the fact that they now have 35+ product categories and just over 52 million SKUs, Walmart Marketplace has become a top channel for 7-figure eCommerce brands looking to expand their reach and take online presence to the next level.
+Add that to the fact that they now have 35+ product categories and just over 52 million SKUs; Walmart Marketplace has become a top channel for 7-figure eCommerce brands looking to expand their reach and take their online presence to the next level.

 Important note: Walmart Marketplace is not for newbie sellers.
-In order to get your business listed on the Walmart Marketplace, you will need to have an established eCommerce brand with a compelling and unique product variety as well as previous marketplace experience.
+To get your business listed on the Walmart Marketplace, you will need to have an established eCommerce brand with a compelling and unique product variety and previous marketplace experience.
 You will also need to show you have a well-established customer service strategy and can offer fast and reliable fulfillment.
 If you’re new to multichannel selling or are a smaller online store still establishing yourself, we suggest starting with Amazon and eBay.
 You can read more about choosing the right channel in our post on 5 Hacks to Simplify Multichannel Selling.

 Let’s jump right in!

-Unlike Amazon Prime, Walmart offers customers two-day shipping without requiring membership.
-This means there are a lot of shoppers who opt for Walmart over Amazon – users who haven’t heard of your product yet.
-By launching your eCommerce brand and products on Walmart Marketplace, you will instantly have access to a whole new set of potential shoppers, increasing your overall reach potential.
+Unlike Amazon Prime, Walmart offers customers two-day shipping without requiring a membership.
+This means many shoppers opt for Walmart over Amazon - users who haven’t heard of your product.
+Launching your eCommerce brand and products on Walmart Marketplace will instantly have access to a whole new set of potential shoppers, increasing your overall reach potential.
 And as we know, wider reach means better brand awareness, which leads to more eyes on your products and, ultimately, more sales.

 Even if you don't make a sale directly with Walmart, listings will result in more website traffic and brand awareness.
 The traffic you can later retarget with remarketing strategies on social media, Google Shopping, and other PPC platforms.

 Another benefit of selling on Walmart Marketplace is that there aren’t any monthly fees for sellers.
 Instead of listing fees, sellers only pay a referral fee when an actual sale is made.
 These referral fees will range between 6-15%, depending on what niche you’re selling in.
-This is an important pro for selling on this channel because it means testing your products on this marketplace will only incur costs if you actually make a sale.
+This is an essential pro for selling on this channel because testing your products on this marketplace will only incur costs if you make a sale.
 Here’s a breakdown of Walmart Marketplace referral fees: